-When shutting down an instance, App Engine flexible environment normally sends a SIGTERM) signal to the app container.
-Your application does not need to respond to this event, but your application can use it to perform any necessary system waits up to 30 seconds for the app to stop and then sends a 'KILL'
+given time to complete.
+When shutting down an instance, flexible environment normally SIGTERM) signal to the app container.
+Your app does not need to respond to this event, but it can use this to perform any necessary clean-up waits up to 30 seconds for the app to stop and then sends a